BenjaminPeschel/HoneyCombLowLight/README.md

 You can read up on the method in the following Journal of Voice (J Voice) paper:
 "Reducing Fiber-Induced Honeycomb Artifacts and Low-Light Noise in Nasal High-Speed Video Laryngoscopy: A Fast, Deterministic, Open-Source Approach" https://www.sciencedirect.com/science/article/pii/S0892199726002730
-# Figures from the Paper
+# Figures from the paper
 The figures from the paper are not visibel in the current "In Press" version, so they can be inspected and downloaded here: https://faubox.rrze.uni-erlangen.de/getlink/fiQBc791rqoKhUNzBZULMu/SupplementalVideosJVoice
 # Notes